 Spider Veins in Lima, OH

-Dr. Manu B. Aggarwal, MHSA, MD, a board-certified and aesthetic-laser-certified family physician who specializes in vein disease, has been treating patients in Lima, Celina, and the communities surrounding Auglaize County, OH, for more than five years.
-If you have spider veins or any other vein diseases, Dr. Aggarwal and the staff at the Vein Center can help.
-Contact us today to schedule your free consultation.
+Dr. Manu B. Aggarwal, MHSA, MD, is a board-certified and aesthetic-laser-certified family physician who specializes in vein disease.
+She has been treating patients in Lima, Celina and the communities surrounding Auglaize County, OH, for more than five years.
+If you have bothersome spider veins or are suffering from any other vein diseases, Dr. Aggarwal and her staff at the Vein Care Center can help.
+They offer state-of-the-art treatment options to eradicate visible veins and their symptoms with minimal disruption to your daily life.
+Contact us to schedule your free vein assessment.

 What Are Spider Veins?